Children of Lir: Legend

 [67-70] Fionnghuala asked the monk to baptise them and to bury each, stating she sensed they were close to death.
 They were baptised, then died, and were buried.
 Mochaomhóg was sad for them.
 That was the fate of the children of Lir.

+Analysis

+Folklorists have supposed a connection between the Irish tale The Children of Lir and tale type ATU 451, "The Maiden who Seeks her Brothers", of the international Aarne-Thompson-Uther Index.
+Joseph Jacobs was of the notion the tale of "The Swan Children" was an independent folktale that was inserted into the Tuatha de Dannan cycle.
+In the same vein, Dáithí Ó hÓgáin suggested that the tale spread to Ireland from a narrative about "swan-children" that developed in Continental Europe, in the Netherlands.